101Loop/APIManager-Flutter/.github/pull_request_template.md

 <!---
 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.
 Please note that the code changes without tests will not be entertained.
--->
-- [ ] I have ran the tests, and all tests are passing
+- [ ] I have run the tests, and all tests are passing -->

 ## Is This Backward Compatible?
 If not, please mention the reason